 My trauma compounded at twelve when my grandfather went missing.
 The next few years were filled with turmoil, sadness, confusion, and anger.
 It started with fear that he was hurt, only to find out he had left.
 The belief that I was alone and invisible had expanded to people I love will leave.
 Every family member was suffering; no one could support themselves through this pain, let alone each other.

 With no place left to turn for comfort, I found myself trying to fill that emptiness with food.
-As a young teen who was developing early, I was surrounded by the messages of a “good body” from the media and that being overweight made you unlovable.
+As a young teen who was developing early, I was surrounded by the media’s messages of a “good body” and that being overweight made you unlovable.
 So, I would hide food in my room and eat it when I knew I was alone or in the middle of the night—always being sure to clean up behind me and hiding the impact of exercising with extreme fear that I would always be alone and unlovable if I didn’t.

 Since that day of the walls melting and the time with my gramma, when I need comfort or to feel safe, I will feel the vast empty hole within me and a loud and unfillable need to eat chocolate.
 When chocolate wasn’t available, I would turn to other foods.
 My dependency on exercise to hide my guilt had also become an addiction to something I could control.